joelonsql/pg-bench-listen-notify/README.md

 - Rust 1.70 or later
 - Python 3.7+ (for plotting results)
 - macOS or Linux (Windows not currently supported)
-- At least 32GB RAM recommended for full 10,000 connection test
+- At least 8GB RAM recommended

 ## Installation